Welcome to St. Raymond of Peñafort Parish, Fall Creek Wisconsin!

 - Weekday Masses now also open to the public.
 Tuesdays and Thursdays at 8am.
 Both will also be live streamed.

 - Confessions.
-The Sacrament of Confession is available in the parking lot by drive-up method Thursday evenings from 7:00-9:00pm.
-Look for the lineup of cars.
-Drive up to the next available priest.
-Stay in your car and shut off the ignition.
+The Sacrament of Confession is available in the library, Thursday evenings from 7:00-9:00pm.

 - Church Locking / Unlocking.
 The church will now be locked for sanitizing on Saturday and Sunday aside from the Mass times.
-We will continue to be unlocked Monday-Friday 9:00am-9:00pm for private prayer or to drop off your donation envelope.
+We will continue to be unlocked Monday-Wednesday & Friday 9:00am-5:00pm, Thursday 9:00am-9:00pm for private prayer or to drop off your donation envelope.
 Please practice social distancing (6 feet or more), consider wearing a mask.
 If you feel ill or have a fever, please stay home.

 - Offertory Giving.
 Even if you cannot come to Mass, we still very much need and appreciate your support.
 Ways to keep giving: (a) Drop off your envelope; (b) Mail in your donation (E10455 Mallard Road Fall Creek, WI 54742); or give online now.